 Create a new Google Account if you need one.

 Important Legal and Privacy Disclosures: We provide the Econ1.Net service "as is" with no guarantee of its present or future security, continuity, or accuracy.
 Econ1.Net is research software organized by research economist and founder Paul Brewer, over a period of several years, and is possible only through the use of numerous free open source modules contributed by others.
 Almost all open source software licenses include a disclaimer: software is provided "as is", with no warranty, and may include flaws.
 Hundreds of automated tests are performed to test functionality and reduce software flaws, both by us and by others.
 This helps but cannot guarantee perfection.
 Regarding security, this website runs in commercial cloud facilities.
-Reasonable steps are taken to minimize and compartmentalize information and protect it with cryptography.
+Reasonable steps are taken to minimize and compartmentalize information and protect it with cryptography and other security measures.
 Since all computer security systems have weaknesses, you should also take reasonable steps to backup your data or protect your privacy.
-Regarding tracking, we do not track your Econ1.Net usage, except to process your cloud simulation requests and update the points remaining on your EconPass.
+Regarding tracking, we do not track your Econ1.Net usage, except as necessary to (i) process your cloud simulation requests, (ii) update the points remaining on your EconPass, and (iii) to log website events or software errors or activity helpful for maintaining or improving our security or products.
 If you purchased an EconPass online, we may have access to standard online sales records (such as the name, email, address you provided, item(s) ordered, amount paid) from a commercial payment processor.
 Your simulation files are under your control on Google Drive; you may download, delete or share files from your own simulations as you like.
 During activation, Econ1.Net will request limited access to your Google Drive for storing market simulations and related data on your behalf without further approvals and Google will show you this request for your approval.
 You should approve this request for the software to function properly.
 It can only read the files that it has created.
 To revoke access to Google Drive, you can use your Google Account's security page or the Privacy tab in the Econ1.Net web app.
 Revoking access will also disable the simulator.

 3rd Party Billing: You are responsible for any 3rd party fees and billing associated with your use of Econ1.Net.
 For instance, you may owe Google Drive fees for storing a large collection of files, or you may owe your cellular data provider for using your smart phone to review simulation data.